 In the north transept of Westminster Abbey is a black and white marble monument to William Cavendish, Duke of Newcastle (1593-1676) and his wife Margaret (1623?-1673).
-This was erected in his lifetime.
+This was erected in his lifetime and is by sculptor Grinling Gibbons.
 The recumbent effigies show the Duke in his robes lying on a rush mattress wearing the chain of the Order of the Garter and holding a baton and the Duchess holding an open book, a pen-case and inkhorn, in reference to her prolific literary output.
 There is an heraldic achievement at the top, with a lion and a bull for supporters and a snake for a crest.
 The coats of arms are: "three bucks heads caboshed" (for Cavendish) quartering "a fess between three crescents" (for Ogle).
 At either side of the lower inscription panel is Roman armour and military trophies, with a further shield of the above arms and one of the Lucas arms: "a fess between six annulets" [rings].
 On the south end of the tomb base are carved seven large books.

 Her inscription on the base, most probably written by the Duke, is in English:

 "Here lyes the Loyall Duke of Newcastle and his Dutches his second wife, by whome hee had noe issue, her name was Margarett Lucas yongest sister to the Lord Lucas of Colchester a noble familie for all the Brothers were Valiant and all the Sisters virtuous.
 This Dutches was a wise wittie & learned Lady, which her many Bookes do well testifie.
 She was a most Virtuous & a Loveing & carefull wife & was with her Lord all the time of banishment & miseries & when he came home never parted from him in his solitary retirements".